 The dispensary was formally opened on 22 June 2011 in a ceremony attended by District dignitaries (District Commissioner, District Health Officer, District Nursing Officer, etc.) and between 500 and 1,000 local people.

 The staff and the medicines are being provided by the Malawian government.
-RIPPLE Africa maintains a close connection with the dispensary and currently employ two members of staff: someone to dispense the medicines and a gardener.
+RIPPLE Africa maintains a close connection with the dispensary and currently employs one members of staff.”>

 As with all our projects, the Dispensary is a simple grass-roots solution to identified local need.
 The District Health Officer for Nkhata Bay District asked if RIPPLE Africa could help meet the medical need of a growing local population, and the Community Dispensary at Mwaya was the simple answer to meet that local need.

 RIPPLE Africa will continue to employ one member of staff at the Dispensary.